Girl talking to mother while he is working at home

 Family and friends

-If your loved ones are in a better financial position than you, there's a right way to ask for their help.
+If your loved ones are in a better financial position than you, there's a right way to talk about money and ask for their help.

 • Politely explain why you’re struggling and ask specifically for what you need—a loan, food, a ride, help with childcare, etc.